Skip to content

 April 5, 2009, UofL advanced to the final game of the Women’s NCAA basketball championship by defeating Oklahoma in the semi-finals 61-59.
 Unfortunately, the Cardinals would lose in their 1st title game to Connecticut.

 April 5, 2010, Wikileaks published The Collateral Murder.
-The classified military video depicted soldiers killing dozen civilians in an Iraqi suburb during the Obama administration.
-Two Reuters news staff reporters lost their lives also.
-Officials charged, arrested, and imprisoned Private Manning for leaking the information and Juilian Assange for publishing the video.
+The classified military video depicted soldiers killing 12 civilians in an Iraqi suburb during the Obama administration.
+Two Reuters news staff reporters also lost their lives.
+Officials charged, arrested, and imprisoned Private Manning for leaking the information and Julian Assange for publishing the video.

-April 5, 2015, J.B.
-Holmes won the Shell Houston Open in a playoff over Justin Spieth and Johnson Wagner.
+April 5, 2015, Campbellsville (Taylor County) native J.B.
+Holmes won the Shell Houston Open in a three-way playoff over Justin Spieth and Johnson Wagner.

 On April 5, 2017, Shaquille O’Neal spoke at the University of the Cumberlands’s 12th annual Excellence in Leadership series.
 He flew into the Williamsburg-Whitley County Airport, stayed a few hours, and flew back; his short visit impacted many.